 Do not delay in calling your doctor when you notice this, especially if it cannot be linked to any food or drug that you have earlier taken.
 The doctor will tell you about the various available treatment options.

-Coughing up Blood
+Coughing Up Blood Clots

-Causes of Coughing up Blood (Hemoptysis)
+Causes of Coughing Up Blood (Hemoptysis)

 There are various probable root causes of Hemoptysis.
 Causes of Hemoptysis include: